 This rating is calculated by combining the ratings from our 9 testing categories, each weighted according to its relative importance.

-If you’re in a hurry, we’ve made a short video review of Private Internet Access that covers all of the must-know results from our testing in less than a minute:
+If you’re in a hurry, we’ve made a short video review of Private Internet Access that covers all the must-know results from our testing in under a minute:

 We calculated this rating by examining the VPN's logging policy, jurisdiction, ownership, and privacy features.
 We also evaluated its history of handling user data and responding to legal requests.